High Dimensional Logistic Regression Under Network Dependence: Rates of Consistency

 \begin{itemize}

 \item {\it Concentration of the gradient}: The first step in the proof of Theorem \ref{thm:estimate} is to show that the gradient of the logarithm of the pseudo-likelihood function $L_N$ (recall \eqref{eq:LNbetatheta}) is concentrated around zero in the $\ell_\infty$ norm.
-For this step, we use the conditioning trick introduced in \cite{cd_ising_estimation}, which reduces a general Ising model to an Ising model in the high-temperature regime, where exponential concentration inequalities for functionals of Ising models are available \cite{scthesis}.
+For this step, we use the conditioning trick introduced in \citet{cd_ising_estimation}, which reduces a general Ising model to an Ising model in the high-temperature regime, where exponential concentration inequalities for functionals of Ising models are available \citep{scthesis}.
+The details are formalized in Lemma \ref{eq:gradientestimate}.

 \item {\it Strong-concavity of the pseudo-likelihood}: In the second step, we show that the logarithm of the pseudo-likelihood function is strongly concave with high probability.
 This entails showing that the lowest eigenvalue of the Hessian of $L_N$ is bounded away from zero with high probability.
-For this step, we invoke the lower bounds on the variance of linear projections of $\bm X$ developed in \cite{cd_ising_estimation} and more delicate concentration arguments from \cite{radek}.
+Towards this, the minimum eigenvalue condition in Assumption \ref{asm:a2}, which is standard in the high-dimensional literature (see \citet{loh1,highdim_ising}), is crucial.
+In particular, this condition holds with high probability, if the covariates $\bm Z_1,\ldots,\bm Z_N$ are i.i.d. realizations from a sub-Gaussian distribution on $\mathbb{R}^d$ (see Theorem 2.1 in \citet{cd_ising_I}).
+Under Assumption \ref{asm:a2} and using lower bounds on the variance of linear projections of $\bm X$ developed in \citet{cd_ising_estimation} and concentration results from \citet{radek}, we establish the strong-concavity of the pseudo-likelihood in Lemma \ref{rsccond}.

 \end{itemize}